How to Export Asana to Excel

 Instead, you have to do that work yourself, manually.
 First, highlight any columns for data from fields that you don’t need and delete them.
 Then apply filters and – you guessed it – start filtering.

 Obviously this is a very annoying process, and one you’ll need to repeat again and again if you plan to refresh the data in the spreadsheet.
+But, luckily, Asana has a wide range of very helpful integrations that can save you from this stress.
 If you connect your Asana projects with an app like Visor, you have full choice and control over what data is imported and how it’s formatted and arranged.

 Here’s how you control and filter which Asana data is imported into spreadsheets and other views in Visor.